 Everyone knows all dogs go to heaven.
 But for a few hundred stray dogs in Costa Rica, a life at Territorio de Zaguates - The Land of the Strays - may seem fairly heavenly already.

-Visitors are encouraged to come hike and play with the dogs, and if a person-dog bond forms, Territorio de Zaguates has an active adoption program.
+Visitors are encouraged to come hie dogs, and if a person-dog bond forms, Territorio de Zaguates has an active adoption program.
 There is no euthanasia (which is illegal in Costa Rica); if a dog is not adopted, it is free to remain for the rest of its life.

 Territorio de Zaguates spays and neuters all the dogs in order to prevent the otherwise inevitable hordes of puppies, but with an estimated 1 million or more stray dogs in Costa Rica, the current population of the sanctuary (about 900) is constantly growing.
 The costs of running the shelter are covered by donations from individuals and from corporations, including the pet food company Super Perro, which provides the majority of the 8,000 kg of food eaten by the dogs each month.